codex-protocol/api-docs/source/includes/_client-routes.md

 Parameter                     | Type          | Description
 ----------------------------- | ------------- | --------------------------------
-isPrivate                     | Boolean       | This flag indicates that the metadata for the Codex Record is private and can only be retrieved by the owner, the `approvedAddress`, and the addresses listed in `whitelistedAddresses`. whitelistedAddresses          | Array[String] | An array of Ethereum addresses allowed to view all private metadata for this Codex Record.
+isPrivate                     | Boolean       | This flag indicates that the metadata for the Codex Record is private and can only be retrieved by the owner, the `approvedAddress`, and the addresses listed in `whitelistedAddresses`. whitelistedAddresses          | Array[String] | An array of Ethereum addresses allowed to view private metadata for this Codex Record.
 This allows users to give people read-only access to their Codex Records. isHistoricalProvenancePrivate | Boolean       | This flag indicates whether or not [historical provenance](#historical-provenance) (i.e. `metadata.files`) should be hidden, regardless of the value of `isPrivate`.

 <aside class="warning">